preetampatil3d/What-I-Learned/Java/Core/core.md

 ## Static Keyword
 > Static Variable
-- Sometimes, you want to have variables that are common to all objects.
+- Sometimes, you want to have variables that are **common to all objects**.
 This is accomplished with the static modifier.
 Fields that have the static modifier in their declaration are called static fields or class variables.
-- static variables are stored in data segment. you may create any number of instance the same variable from same location is used. that is only one copy of static variable will be created at the time of class loading no matter how many object you create.
+- static variables are **stored in data segment**. you may create any number of instance the same variable from same location is used. that is only one copy of static variable will be created at the time of class loading no matter how many object you create.
 - lifetime of static variable is throughout execution of program.
 > Static method
+- **Static Method cannot override**
 - static method can access only static variables or static methods.
 - static methods are faster than instance methods.
 [reason: instance methods and variables use pointer internally while static does not. it accesses data directly that's why its faster ]